Background image

 Journal of Perinatology (2006) 26, 660-666. doi:10.1038/sj.jp.7211601; published online 12 October 2006.

 These newborns are coming into the world with an unfair advantage, and desperately need these tests to give them a voice for their future.
 Because of their exposure they may face major hurdles in learning, growing, and thriving, but without solid forensic evidence, they have no way to prove they were ever exposed.
-Without having forensically defensible evidence of exposure, courts might not be able to use the evidence, therefore, mothers may not be required/ordered to seek treatment, the newborn may go into an unsafe environment, and the list goes on.
+Without having forensically defensible evidence of exposure, courts might not be able to use the evidence, therefore, mothers may not seek treatment, the newborn may go into an unsafe environment, and the list goes on.
 This is where the chain of custody comes in as the first step in guaranteeing the integrity of a specimen, and starting the process of forensically defensible testing.

 According to LexisNexis,1 a chain of custody is a document or process that demonstrates that the integrity of the identity of evidence (such as a specimen) has been maintained from the time of its collection to the time its destruction.
 With regard to our testing, a tamper-evident seal is affixed to the specimen at the time of collection, such that gaining access to, or tampering with, the specimen would break the seal.
 A tamper-evident seal is such that it cannot be obviously replaced without leaving a tell-tale sign of tampering,2 such as tearing easily or breaking into multiple pieces.
 This assures that the specimen has not been altered or tampered with from the time of collection until it is received into the laboratory.
 In addition to the tamper-evident seal, the specimen must also be labeled with unique identifying information which assures the identity and origin of the specimen.